hmito/esj73web/regist_session_en.md

 ### Online Presentations

-**Online presentations will not be accepted for presentation with abstract submission at this conference**.
-This is to avoid problems in advance because there are limitations on channel capacity at the conference venue.
-We appreciate your understanding.
+**Online presentations will not be accepted for presentations with abstract submission at this conference.**

-If it is difficult to make a presentation onsite, **remote presentations using Zoom will be only accepted** for presentations that do not require abstract submission (e.g., explanation of purpose, comments, and statements of opinion in the session).
-It is also possible to save such presentations to the on-demand streaming described below. **However, the connection to Zoom is strictly limited to organizer and presenter**.
-Although the conference organizing committee will not provide a Wi-Fi environment solely for the purpose of remote presentations, you may use Wi-fi provided at the conference venue (see [here](/about_en#wi-fi-connectivity) for detail).
-Alternatively, organizers may prepare their own Wi-Fi environment.
+If it is difficult to present on-site, **remote presentations using Zoom will be permitted only for presentations that do not require abstract submission**, such as explanation of purpose, comments, or statements of opinion.
+These presentations can also be recorded and included in the on-demand streaming described below. **However, connection to Zoom is strictly limited to organizers and presenters.**

+The conference organizing committee will not provide a Wi-Fi environment specifically for sessions.
+Session organizers are required to prepare their own Wi-Fi if needed.
+For details about the venue’s Wi-Fi environment, please refer to [**this page**](/about_en#wi-fi-connectivity).

 ### On-Demand Streaming of Presentations